Master's Programme in Analytical Chemistry - EACH

 Chemical issues are found in most sectors.
-Analytical chemists hold key positions in addressing many future challenges related to, for example, monitoring new products and production methods, environmental hazards, as well as developing methods for finding new biomarkers for diagnostic purposes.
+Analytical chemists hold key positions in addressing many future challenges related to, for example, monitoring new products and production methods, and environmental hazards, as well as developing methods for finding new biomarkers for diagnostic purposes.

 A Master of Science in chemistry from Uppsala University will provide you with many opportunities to build an exciting future career in industry, the public sector, entrepreneurship or in academia.
-Not only will you gain the knowledge and ability to perform special and advanced tasks in your field, you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.
+Not only will you gain the knowledge and ability to perform special and advanced tasks in your field, but you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.

 Possible career paths can vary.
 You may work with research and development, production processes, analysis of materials, management of safety and legal issues, patenting of inventions, marketing and sales, or environmental and sustainability issues.